akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 1. What trailers are and how gRPC uses them,
 2. Why they're unnecessary,
-3. How they impede gRPC adoption, and
+3. How they impede gRPC adoption,
-4. How the gRPC-Web protocol could fix all this.
+4. How Google could fix gRPC in a minor release, and
+5. How we can do even better without Google.

 ## What are trailers?